TimurKady/django-fast-treenode/README.md

 This is a modification of the reusable [django-treenode](https://github.com/fabiocaccamo/django-treenode) application developed by [Fabio Caccamo](https://github.com/fabiocaccamo).
 The original application has significant advantages over other analogues, and indeed, is one of the best implementations of support for hierarchical structures for Django.

 Fabio's idea was to use the Adjacency List method to store the data tree.
 The most probable and time-consuming requests are calculated in advance and stored in the database.
-Also, most requests are cached after the request.
+Also, most requests are cached.
 As a result, query processing is carried out in one call to the database or without it at all.

 However, this application has a number of undeniable shortcomings:
 * the selected pre-calculations scheme entails high costs for adding a new element;